Enumerating 3-generated axial algebras of Monster type: The remaining cases

+The table contains one shape that the computer wasn't able to finish, the first line of the table, but we include it there as we have a handmade proof of the claim.
+For the definition of a Matsuo algebra for a given $3$-transposition group, see \cite{Axial2}.

-\begin{proposition} Let $A$ be a $3$-generated axial algebra of Monster type with trivial Miyamoto group $G$ and shape $(2\A)^3$.
+\begin{proposition} Let $A$ be a $3$-generated primitive axial algebra of Monster type with trivial Miyamoto group $G$ and shape $(2\A)^3$.
 Then, $A$ is in fact an axial algebra of Jordan type $\frac{1}{4}$.
 Moreover, $A$ is isomorphic to one of the following: \begin{enumerate} \item[$1.$] The Matsuo algebra of dimension $3$ for the group $S_3$, \item[$2.$] The Matsuo algebra of dimension $6$ for the group $S_4$, \item[$3.$] The Matsuo algebra of dimension $9$ for the group $3:S_3$. \end{enumerate} \end{proposition} \begin{proof} Since the Miyamoto group $G$ (with respect to the Monster fusion law) is the trivial group, each axis has trivial $\frac{1}{32}$-eigenspace.
-So we may restrict the fusion law to the Jordan fusion law of type $\frac{1}{4}$ \cite{Axial2} (this is the law obtained from the Monster fusion law by removing the last column and last row) and hence $A$ is an axial algebras of Jordan type $\frac{1}{4}$.
-The Miyamoto group $H$ (with respect to the Jordan fusion law) is no longer trivial and so the set of axes $X$ is no longer closed.
-In fact, in each $2\A$ subalgebra, the third basis vector can be taken to be an axis.
-Let $a'$, $b'$ and $c'$ be the third axes in $\la\la b,c \ra\ra$, $\la\la a,c \ra\ra$ and $\la\la a,b \ra\ra$, respectively.
-By inspection in the first two subalgebras, the Miyamoto involution $\sigma_a$ fixes $a$, swaps $b$ and $c'$ and also swaps $b'$ and $c$.
-Similarly for $\sigma_b$ and $\sigma_c$.
+So we may restrict the fusion law to the Jordan fusion law of type $\frac{1}{4}$ (this is the law obtained from the Monster fusion law by removing the last column and last row) and hence $A$ is an axial algebra of Jordan type $\frac{1}{4}$.
+By \cite[Theorem 5.4 (b)]{Axial2}, such an algebra is a (quotient of a) Matsuo algebra defined in terms of a $3$-generated $3$-transposition group.
+These are all known and thus we obtain the list above. \end{proof}